How To Solve Ssa Triangle

 The SSA case, also known as the ambiguous case of triangle solving, arises when we are given two sides (a and b) and an angle opposite one of those sides (A).
 This configuration can lead to three possible scenarios:

 The ambiguity stems from the fact that the sine function is positive in both the first and second quadrants.
-This means that there can be two possible angles (A) that satisfy the sine rule equation.
+Even so, this means that there can be two possible angles (A) that satisfy the sine rule equation.
 Let's delve deeper into the conditions that determine which scenario applies.

 Steps to Solve SSA Triangles